TRAINING DAY (2001) Movie Review: Good Story, Well Shot…

 Training Day (2001), Ethan Hawke

 Training Day is not a movie you watch if you’re looking for a relaxing film experience.
 The protagonist through whom we’re introduced to the world in which everything takes place is Jake (Ethan Hawke).
-Since Jake is comfortable at no point in Training Day, you absolutely won’t be either.
+And because Jake is comfortable at no point in Training Day, you absolutely won’t be either.

 Training Day (2001), Denzel Washington